joerx/expensely/Readme.md

 - `npm install css-loader style-loader --save-dev`
 - Used only for custom css styles
-- No module for bootstrap that doesn't suck, just load from CDN
+- No module for Bootstrap that doesn't suck, just load via `<link>` from CDN

 ### 3. React

 - `npm install react react-dom react-addons-test-utils --save-dev`
-- We'll need `react-addons-test-util` later
+- We'll need `react-addons-test-utils` later

+### 4. Redux

+- First attempt using Redux, so bear with me
+- `npm install redux --save-dev`

+### 5. Backend

+- Just a static express server for Heroku
+- No persistent storage, can add later